matloff/fastStat/README.md

 sample, whether randomly or otherwise.

-This issue can become quite a challenge in, say, economic analysis. if we have 10 years of annual data, i.e. n = 10, what population is that a "sample" from?
+This issue can become quite a challenge in, say, economic analysis.
+If we have 10 years of annual data, i.e. n = 10, what population is that a "sample" from?

 ## Lesson STDERRS:  Standard Errors